Garage Door Spring Replacement

 Extension springs are mounted on both sides of the garage door alongside the track.
 Typically there is a safety cable that runs through the center of the spring to help prevent the extension spring from sailing around the garage when breaking.
 The extension springs attach to the track and through a series of pulleys and cables to the bottom bracket on the garage door located on the bottom section.
 The extension springs provide the energy needed to open the garage door while the cable and pulley system does the actual lifting.
 If any one of these components are damaged or not installed properly, the system will not function safely or properly.

 Torsion springs are mounted horizontally on a bar just above the garage door opening.
 These spring(s) are mounted on a shaft which spans the entire width of the door.
 On either end of the shaft, there are drums.
-These drums are used to help wrap cables which are attach from the drum to the bottom section of the garage door.
+These drums are used to help wrap cables which are attached from the drum to the bottom section of the garage door.
 As the door moves to the open position, the cable wraps around the drum.
 As the door moves to the closed position, the cable unwraps to safely lower the door.
-Typically, when a torsion spring breaks, these cables will loose tension and pop off of the drums.
+Typically, when a torsion spring breaks, these cables will lose tension and pop off of the drums.
 Again, the spring provides the energy needed to open the door, while the cables, which are attached to the drums, do the actual lifting of the door.
 If any of these components are damaged or not installed properly, the system will not function safely or properly.

 Less popular setups include the Wayne Dalton Torquemaster Spring System and the EZ-Set Torsion Spring System.